 The ratio between market and book value is known as Tobin’s Q. This has tended to increase in all rich countries.

 The main point to remember is that:

-- The rebound in capital-asset prices (stocks and real estate) accounts for between one third and one quarter of the increase in the capital/income ratio (but with significant variations between countries).
+- The rebound in capital-asset prices (stocks and real estate), since the 1970’s, accounts for between one third and one quarter of the increase in the capital/income ratio (but with significant variations between countries).

-Hence, for Piketty the comeback of capital can be explained primarily by (1) and complemented by (2) and (3).
+Hence, for Piketty the comeback of capital, measured by rising wealth/income ratios, can be explained primarily by (1) and complemented by (2) and (3).

 - Slower growth, higher savings (primarily retained corporate earnings) – long-term

 - Privatisation of public wealth since the 1970’s – short-term